crxjs/chrome-extension-tools/packages/vite-plugin-docs/docs/getting-started/vanilla-js/01-dev-basics.md

 ![Vite CRXJS Chrome Extension Popup](assets/crxjs-vanilla-inspect-raw.png)

+## Vite HMR for JavaScript

-Let's see how Vite handles file updates without an HMR framework.
+Let's see how Vite handles JavaScript updates without an HMR framework.
 We can add a counter button to test how Vite preserves the page state.

 ```javascript title=main.js
 import './style.css'